 While in school children are able to access the internet, however the school has set firewalls etc. that should limit their access to inappropriate materials.
 Children are educated about what to do should inappropriate images, conversation or contact occur while they are using the internet or their mobile phones.
 Children are also explicitly taught about the dangers of sharing personal information over the internet.
 We also highlight the permanence of statements, messages and images sent via the internet – that language and images must be appropriate - and the same rules apply to the use of ICT as apply to the use of school or community space.

 All staff, pupils, Governors and visitors using school equipment will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory.
 Staff have a duty to report any unsafe or worrying mobile phone or ICT usage they see or hear about to the Designated Safeguarding Officers:

-Andrew Spooner (Headteacher), Elizabeth Mathers and Lorna Page (Deputy Headteachers)
+Andrew Spooner (Headteacher), Elizabeth Mathers (SENCO)and Lorna Page (Deputy Headteacher)